keithtom/wildflower-journey-ui/docs/authentication.md

   2. On the server side, if we catch a 401 status error, we explicitly delete the logged in cookies.

 B. For the redirect to login page, we handle it in two ways:
-  1. If the request is made on the client side, we can call `Router.push('/login')`.
+  1. If the unauthorized request is made on the client side, we can call `Router.push('/login')`.
-  2. If the request is made on the server side, we return a redirect object as props in the `getServerSideProps` function.
+  2. If the unauthorized request is made on the server side, we return a redirect object as props in the `getServerSideProps` function.
   ```
     return {
         redirect: {